History Detectives: Production

 Elvis Costello's "Watching the Detectives" was the show's theme song for its first decade.
 The drum sequences also served as segues between each segment of an episode.
 In 2014, the show changed to an original composition for its theme music.

 During an online chat with the Washington Post in 2005, Elyse Luray stated that each segment took approximately six weeks to complete.
 While on the show it appears that each filmed segment is happening spontaneously, the research is generally completed prior to filming, and the investigator will then later return to certain research points for filming so the investigation will appear as a coherent story for the viewer.

+History Detectives Kids

+History Detectives also had a kids version on PBSKidsGo.org called History Detectives Kids.
+The site officially launched on June 21, 2004.
+The site closed around January 26, 2013.